mikabra/mikabra.github.io/cv.md

 ## Selected Presentations

-- **Anti-Duality without Conceptual Alternatives?** — *CreteLing Student Session*, Rethymno, Jul 2026
+- **Anti-Duality without Conceptual Alternatives in a Rational Speech Act model** — *CreteLing Student Session*, Rethymno, Jul 2026
 - **Clusters and Numeral-Imprecision in Quasi-Count Nouns** — *UCL Linguistics Society*, UCL, May 2025
 - **Silent Classifiers are Strange, and Big Numbers are Stranger** — *ULAB 2025*, UCL, Apr 2025